agoose77/literary/README.md

 [wiki-badge]: https://img.shields.io/static/v1?label=wiki&message=read&color=green&logo=github
 [wiki]: https://github.com/agoose77/literary/wiki

+## TL;DR
+Literary is a Python tool to make Jupyter (IPython) notebooks behave like pure-Python packages.
+This allows pure-Python packages to be generated from notebooks, and notebooks to be imported at runtime.

 This package is an exploration of the [literate programming](http://www.literateprogramming.com) idea [pioneered by Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/lp.html) and implemented in the